BavarianByte/project-glinux/Readme.md

 This is the repository that houses all necessary scripts to install and set up the Linux distribution "GLinux" - a Gaming-focused Linux distribution based on Ubuntu.

-Only use this collection of scripts with **Ubuntu Server 20**, because the scripts use snapd & apt-get (snapd will be installed in programs.sh)
+Only use this collection of scripts with **Debian Testing netinstall** (https://cdimage.debian.org/cdimage/weekly-builds/amd64/iso-cd/), because the scripts use snapd & apt-get (snapd will be installed in programs.sh)

+Make the scripts executable by "cd"-ing into the directory containing the scripts, make yourself root with "sudo sh".
+To make all scripts executable, type: "sudo chmod 755 *.sh".
+And now, execute them by issuing "bash script-name.sh"

-## Git-clone this project, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order & don't forget to make the scripts executable with "chmod -x":
+## Git-clone this project, and run the following files in terminal (e.g.: ./init-cleanup.sh) and in the correct order & don't forget to make the scripts executable:

 1. /setup/update.sh
 2. /install/programs.sh